jcw515awsm/jcw515awsm/README.md

 -
 - Planning to pursue a Masters in Computer Science;
 -
-- 👀 I’m interested in parallel programming and supercomputers
+- 👀 I’m interested in cybersecurity
 -
-- 🌱 I’m currently programming in Java; I am watching lots of youtube on programming and I want to practice more server side programming
+- 🌱 I’m currently programming in C; I am looking to develop a few simple programs to understand C's file management
 -
 - 🥞 Plan to improve my programming abilities:
 - DONE Read Book: Headfirst Java (650 pgs)
 - DONE Watch CSDojo videos on Data Structures and Algorithms
+- DONE Take CS124
+- TO DO Finish Headfirst C
-- TO DO Read CLRS Algorithms book
+- TO DO Develop a few cybersecurity focus programs in C
 - TO DO Practice LeetCode
 -
 -